 Before becoming a Canadian citizen, applicants need to take a citizenship test that asks a variety of questions about the country, its history, and its culture.
 Knowing some of the most common citizenship questions on the Canadian citizenship test could help you pass.
 While you may or may not need to answer the following questions, they are representative of those asked on the test.

 Questions About Geography

-The Canadian citizenship test will likely ask you some questions about the country’s geography.
+The Canadian citizenship test questions will likely ask you about the country’s geography.
 One can get acquainted with the correct answers by reading maps and books, or traveling the country extensively.
 Some geography questions might include:

 - What three oceans border Canada?

 - What country lies on the other side of Canada’s western border?

 Canadians must understand how their government works so they can participate in the election process.
 To make sure citizens understand this, the test asks questions such as:

 - Who do Members of Parliament represent?